springfall2008/batpred/docs/apps-yaml.md

 ## Triggers

-The trigger feature is useful to help trigger your own automations based on Predbat determining that you have spare solar energy or battery that you would otherwise export.
+- **export_triggers** - The export trigger feature is useful to help trigger your own automations based on Predbat predicting in the plan that you will have spare solar energy that would be exported - this could happen if the battery is full or there is more predicted solar generation than can be charged into the battery.
-For example you may turn an immersion heater or the washing machine on to consume the excess solar power.
+You can use the trigger in an automation, for example you could turn on an immersion heater or the washing machine to consume the excess solar power.

 The triggers count export energy until the next active charge slot only.

-For each trigger give a name, the minutes of export needed and the energy required in that time.
+For each trigger give a name, the minutes of export needed, and the energy required in that time.

-Multiple triggers can be set at once so in total you could use too much energy if all run.
+Multiple triggers can be enabled by Predbat at once so in total you could use too much energy if multiple triggered automations all run.

-Each trigger specified in `apps.yaml` will create a Home Assistant entity called 'binary_sensor.predbat_export_trigger_*name*' which will be turned on when the condition is valid.
+Each trigger specified in `apps.yaml` will create a Home Assistant entity called 'binary_sensor.predbat_export_trigger_*name*' which will be turned on when the predicted trigger conditions are valid.
 Connect this binary sensor to your automation to start whatever you want to trigger.

 Set the name for each trigger, the number of minutes of solar export you need, and the amount of energy in kWh you will need available during that time period in apps.yaml: